yuzhou2/swagger-doclet/README.md

 This is a JavaDoc Doclet that can be used to generate a JSON Swagger resource listing suitable for feeding to the Swagger UI.
 It generates the resource listing from the source code of java JAXRS resources and entities.

+**This fork is the current actively maintained fork for this project.**

 ## History
 This was originally forked from [Ryan Kennedy's original doclet](https://github.com/ryankennedy/swagger-jaxrs-doclet) to add support for swagger 1.2 into [Carma's doclet] (https://github.com/teamcarma/swagger-jaxrs-doclet/).
 This fork has been forked from the Carma version as I have changed companies and will be actively maintaining this fork instead and the Carma one is unlikely to be maintained.